Pathways of Thoughts: Multi-Directional Thinking for Long-form Personalized Question Answering

 \subsection{Thinking as a Markov Decision Process}

-The thinking process in the human mind involves leveraging and integrating a set of fundamental cognitive skills---such as reasoning, planning, and revision---that collectively form the foundation of structured thought \citep{thinking-process-1, thinking-process-2}.
-Drawing inspiration from sequential decision making in the human mind, we model the thinking process of LLMs as an MDP.
-Given the current thoughts and steps taken to generate a response, the model selects the next fundamental action from a predefined set to enhance its understanding of the question, refine its reasoning, or improve the response.
+The thinking process in the human brain involves using and integrating a set of fundamental cognitive skills---e.g., reasoning, planning, and revision---that collectively form the foundation of structured thought \citep{thinking-process-1, thinking-process-2}.
+Inspired by theories about sequential decision making in the human brain, we model the thinking process of LLMs as an MDP.
+Given the current thoughts and steps taken to generate a response, the model selects the next fundamental action from a predefined set to enhance its representation of the question, refine its reasoning, and improve the generated response.

 An MDP is defined as a quadruple \( (S, A_{s_t}, P_{a_t}, R_{a_t}) \), where \( S \) is the set of states, \( A_{s_t} \) represents the set of available actions in state \( s_t \), \( P_{a_t}(s_{t+1} \mid s_t) \) defines the probability of transitioning from state \( s_t \) to \( s_{t+1} \) given action \( {a_t} \), and \( R_{a_t}(s_{t+1}, s_t) \) specifies the reward function, which assigns a reward for taking action \( {a_t} \) in state \( s_t \) and transitioning to \( s_{t+1} \).
 In this setting, the agent \( \pi \) aims to assign a probability \( p_{\pi}({a_t} | s_t) \) to each action based on the current state \( s_t \).